maxlew/markr-ingestion-processing-api/README.md

 Also the docker-compose file is set up to expose port `5432` so if you have a SQL Client you like (TablePlus is my recommended one if you're on a Mac) you can connect to it easily.
 That's also a good way of checking things are working as expected, I've been burnt before, don't trust a HTTP response, validate the actual data.

 ### Automated Testing
 I went a bit crazy with esm modules and Node 22 before learning that Jest doesn't place nice with this yet.
 So to run Jest requires ensuring the `--experimental-vm-modules` is set.
-This is done automatically with `npm run test`.
+This is done automatically with `npm run test`, but it also means the nice little `Run | Debug` options in VSCode don't work.

 There's not a whole lot of unit testing happening here.
-I focused on the formatting and validation of the input as that's the area that's most likely to break.
+I focused on `dataFormatter.js` which is handling validation of the input as that's the area that's most likely to break.
+The `importResults.js` file also has a test and that could be much more expansive.